PostgreSQL now function

 Let’s check the output now.

-When we are using a NOW() function in PostgreSQL, we also have to verify that the current date and time value is based upon the default time zone settings in the server.
-But, we can also modify the default settings, we change the timezone to ‘America/New_York’.
+When we use the NOW() function in PostgreSQL, we also need to verify that the current date and time value is based on the server’s default time zone settings.
+But, we can also modify the default settings; we can change the timezone to ‘America/New_York’.
 Let’s check the query for it.

 SET TIMEZONE = 'America/New_York';